LogtalkDotOrg/logtalk3/manuals/sources/userman/categories.rst

 dual concept of protocols.
 Categories provide a way to encapsulate a set of related predicate declarations and definitions that do not represent a complete object and that only make sense when composed with other predicates.
-Categories may also be used to break a complex object in functional units.
+Categories may also be used to break a complex object into functional units.
 A category can be imported by several objects (without code duplication), including objects participating in prototype or class-based hierarchies.
 This concept of categories shares some ideas